 - Sift all-purpose flour, butterfly pea flower powder, and corn starch. (see tip #2)

 - Add sugar (12g) into the egg yolks.
-Whisk until sugar is dissolved and batter becomes yellowish-white. (see tip #3) Whisk in oil.
+Whisk until sugar is dissolved and the batter becomes yellowish-white. (see tip #3) Whisk in oil.

 - Sift the flour, black sesame powder, and corn starch again.
 Slowly add the dry ingredients interchangeably with milk into the yolk batter.
 Use a spatula and mix until everything is combined with no lumps.
-Do not over mix it.
+Do not over-mix it.
 Set aside. (see tip #4)

 - Bring out the egg white from the fridge.
 Whisk the egg whites at low speed, allowing small stabilizing bubbles to form.
-Add in the sugar (30g) gradually and whisk in medium-low speed.
+Add in the sugar (30g) gradually and whisk at medium-low speed.
 After you add the last part of sugar, turn to high speed until stiff peak forms. (see tip #5)

 - Put 1/3 of the meringue into the yolk batter.
 Gently mix them until combine. (see tip #6)

 - Gently mix the batter with the remaining yolk batter, until combine.

 - Pour the batter into the mold (see tip #7 & 8).
 Tap the pan lightly to get rid of any trapped air bubbles in the batter. (see tip #9)

 - Bake for 45 minutes at 160 °C.

 - Once it is baked, bring the cake out immediately and tap the cake pan lightly a few times to release the hot air.
 Turn the cake pan upside down on a cooling tray for at least 45 minutes.
 Do not remove the cake from the cake pan at this point. (see tip #10)